mtkimmins/LTSDM_hack/README.md

 # A JOURNEY TO HACK A "LITTLE TIKES STORY DREAM MACHINE" BOOK CARTRIDGE - Customizing existing book cartridges
-**The Goal:** This project is a journey to reverse-engineer the Little Tikes Story Dream Machine cartridges.
-The ultimate goal is to create our own custom story cartridges for our kids.

 <div align=center>
 ⚠️ DISCLAIMER ⚠️